cabforum/servercert/docs/BR.md

 1. are minimally updated within:
      - 7 days if all Certificates include an Authority Information Access extension with an id-ad-ocsp accessMethod (“AIA OCSP pointer”); OR
      - 4 days in all other cases.
-2. are updated within 24 hours after recording a Certificate must be revoked.
+2. are updated within 24 hours after recording a Certificate within that CRL's scopemust be revoked.
 3. include a `nextUpdate` field value that is no more than 10 days beyond the value of the `thisUpdate` field.

 CAs issuing CA Certificates MUST continue to issue CRLs that: